open-AIMS/MixMustR/README.md

 obtained from chemical tracers/biomarkers (i.e., a single tracer measurement per observation, e.g., from stable isotopes and fatty acids), and another yielding source composition (e.g., based on eDNA).
-`mixmustr` also allows for the estimation of an additional, unsampled source component to partially relax the assumption that the mixing proportions from all samples sources should sum up to 1. `mixmustr` should have wide applicability in ecological studies, particularly given the growing usage and availability of multiple tracers spanning traditional stable isotopes and eDNA to understand carbon source-sink
+`MixMustR` also allows for the estimation of an additional, unsampled source component to partially relax the assumption that the mixing proportions from all samples sources should sum up to 1. `MixMustR` should have wide applicability in ecological studies, particularly given the growing usage and availability of multiple tracers spanning traditional stable isotopes and eDNA to understand carbon source-sink